-Do Pomeranians Shed
+Do Pomeranians Shed a Lot?

 1. The Pomeranian is a relatively small dog breed, typically weighing four to seven pounds.
 They are usually active and agile dogs.
 The Pomeranian sheds year round but typically do not require professional grooming.